Baby Loveys: When and How to Introduce Them Safely - Baby Chick

 Once your child is one year old, allowing them to sleep with a lovey is safe.
 Before one, the American Academy of Pediatrics recommends that babies sleep with nothing else in the crib to reduce the risk of SIDS.1 The AAP also recently updated its safe sleep guidelines.
 A new lovey is a great first birthday gift!

-Start Small & Keep it Cozy
+Start Small and Keep it Cozy

 I love these little cotton Muslin security blankets by Aden and Anais.
 They’re small enough not to overwhelm babies or parents who are nervous about letting their baby sleep with something for the first time.
 Babies love the silky edge, and *bonus*—they’re sold in a two-pack, so you always have a backup!

 Another option is this Pro Goleem Lovey.
 These have a little animal on the top and a small attached blanket.
 There aren’t any buttons or plastic pieces for the eyes or nose, which is great since those can be choking hazards.
 The attached blanket has a minky dot fabric on one side and satin on the underside.
 It is so soft and cuddly.
-The best part is there are tons of characters to choose from, so you can pick one that your little one will love the most.
+The best part is that there are tons of characters to choose from, so you can pick one that your little one will love the most.
 They usually love holding it by the little animal’s face!

 Getting Ready to Introduce the Lovey